-What If I Have Special Circumstances?
+What if I Have Special Circumstances?

 The process of determining eligibility for financial aid uses standard formulas and standard student budgets.
 The Financial Aid Office recognizes that some students have unusual, special circumstances that may not appear in the standard process of determining eligibility.
 Students with special circumstances are encouraged to contact the Financial Aid Office for review of their financial aid package based on those individual circumstances.
 Students should bring receipts or other documentation of unusual circumstances.

-The Financial Aid Office normally begins notifying students who meet the March 2 priority application deadline of the amounts and types of their awards during the Spring term.
-Applications received after the priority deadline are processed on a first-come, first-served basis.
+The Financial Aid Office normally begins notifying students who meet the March 2 priority application deadline of the amounts and types of their awards during the spring term.
+Applications received after the priority deadline - are processed on a first-come, first-served basis.
 Award notification normally takes between four to six weeks from the time the student's complete application is submitted to the Financial Aid Office.

 Financial Aid Orientation Meetings

 summaries on the Financial Aid website.
 Students will receive important information about their award and the Satisfactory Academic Progress (SAP) requirements that must be adhered to.

 Financial Aid Enrollment Level Determination:

-PELL Grant, SEOG Grant, and Cal Grant awards on the award letter are based on full time attendance.
-Students enrolled less than full time will have their actual awards pro rated (lowered.)
+PELL Grant, SEOG Grant, and Cal Grant awards on the award letter are based on full-time attendance.
+Students enrolled less than full time will have their actual awards prorated (lowered.)